google/rekall/docs/Manual/Plugins/Windows/Disassemble.md

     ', length: 'The number of instructions (lines) to disassemble. (type: IntParser)

     ', mode: "Disassemble Mode (AMD64 or I386).
 Defaults to 'auto'. (type: Choices)\n\
-    \n\n* Valid Choices:\n    - auto\n    - I386\n    - AMD64\n    - MIPS\n\n\n* Default:\
+    \n\n* Valid Choices:\n    - I386\n    - AMD64\n    - MIPS\n", offset: 'An offset
-    \ auto", offset: 'An offset to disassemble.
+    to disassemble.
 This can also be the name of a symbol with an optional offset.
     For example: tcpip!TcpCovetNetBufferList. (type: SymbolAddress)

-    ', suppress_headers: 'If set we do not write table headers. (type: Boolean)

-    * Default: False'}
+    '}
 class_name: Disassemble
 epydoc: rekall.plugins.tools.disassembler.Disassemble-class.html
 layout: plugin